apache/doris-website/docs/table-design/schema-change.md

 ## Check Job Status

-The creation of a schema change is an asynchronous process.
-After a job is successfully submitted, users need to use the `SHOW ALTER TABLE COLUMN` command to check the progress of the job.
+Users could use the `SHOW ALTER TABLE COLUMN` command to check the progress of the schema change job.

-`SHOW ALTER TABLE COLUMN ` allows you to view the currently executing or completed schema Change jobs.
+`SHOW ALTER TABLE COLUMN` allows you to view the currently executing or completed schema Change jobs.
 When a schema change job involves multiple indexes, the command will display multiple rows, with each row corresponding to an index.
 For example:

 ```sql
 mysql > SHOW ALTER TABLE COLUMN\G;